Why Parents Must STOP Restricting Halloween Candy

 Andrea’s 5 Powerful ‘Non-Restricting’ Strategies:

-1. Create a Positive, Structured Food Environment
+- Create a Positive, Structured Food Environment

 Naturally, our eating environment shapes our feelings toward foods and our eating habits.
 Therefore, when encouraging candy moderation, parents need to first provide a positive environment for children to learn about (all types of) food and how it makes the body feel.

-A positive food environment means that food is not being used as reward or punishment.
+A child’s eating environment shapes their feelings toward foods & eating habits Share on XA positive food environment means that people do not use food as a reward or punishment.
 This controlling/coercive approach has the opposite effect.
 For example, your child may feel forced to eat their green peas in order to have dessert, this serves to create negative feelings and they’ll be less likely to ever enjoy peas.
-This also makes the child more drawn to eat dessert/treats, which are equated as the “reward.”
+This also makes the child more drawn to eat dessert/treats, which they equated with a “reward.”

 Children thrive in structured food environments.
 I highly recommend offering three (nutritionally balanced) meals at pre-determined times.
 This regulates your child’s appetite and builds confidence that they will not be hungry.
 Parents may also offer snacks between meals (of pre-determined foods and also at pre-determined times).

-1. Allow Food Freedom!
+2. Allow Food Freedom!

 To help children learn moderation, parents must ALLOW “Food Freedom” to choose the amount of candy they want to eat.
 Do this within the above meal structures.
 For example, when coming home from ‘Trick-or-Treating’, spread candy on the table and allow your child to eat from what is being offered.
-Encourage them to eat until they are satisfied.
+Encourage them to eat until they feel satisfied.
 If you are shocked that a dietitian is saying this please read on.

 By allowing children to eat the amounts that they desire (without restriction) we are granting that child autonomy and permission to decide how much they want to eat.
 Remember that children are naturally intuitive eaters – they will eat when they are hungry and stop when they are full.
 When parents encourage children to listen to their bodies, the child discovers how much they need to eat.
 Conversely, when parents dictate how much the child ‘should’ eat, we slowly erode the intuitive eating skill.